jjacobbodmer/jjacobbodmer/README.md

 @jjacobbodmer

-I have experience with MATLAB, EES/FChart, and Maxima.
+I have experience with MATLAB, EES, and Maxima.
 I am currently learning Python.

 <!---
 jjacobbodmer/jjacobbodmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.